pandas DataFrames

 sample6 KO typeA 3

-We have used those True and False values to extract the rows that correspond to the True values from the metadata DataFrame.
+We can use those True and False values to extract the rows that correspond to the True values from the metadata DataFrame.
 The result is a dataframe that only contains rows where the celltype is typeA.

 1. A question to evaluate Learning Objective 2